-However, some people may benefit from restricted sodium intake, such as those with salt-sensitive high blood pressure (34).
+However, many people may benefit from restricted sodium intake, such as those with salt-sensitive high blood pressure (

-If you have a medical condition that requires a diet low in sodium, or if your doctor has advised you to limit your intake, then by all means continue to do so.
+If you have a medical condition that requires a diet low in sodium, or if your healthcare provider has advised you to limit your intake, by all means, continue to do so.

-But if you are a healthy person trying to stay healthy, then there is no good evidence that following a low-sodium diet will improve your health.
+However, if you’re a healthy person trying to stay healthy, there’s no good evidence that following a low sodium diet will improve your health.

 Most of the excess sodium people eat comes from processed, packaged foods — stuff you shouldn’t be eating much of anyway.

-Adding some salt to your healthy foods to improve flavor is both safe and healthy, and can make your diet much more pleasurable.
+Adding some salt to your healthy foods to improve their flavor is both safe and healthy — and can make your diet much more pleasurable.